This is the place to find information on employee parking permits. If you're a student, please visit the Student Permits

 Pay-by-Day Parking Permit - New!

 Employees who already have a Pay-by-Day parking permit and want to continue using it do not need to request another Pay-by-Day parking permit for intersessions or subsequent quarters.

-For employees who have not used this option, the Pay-by-Day parking permit uses the ParkMobile app and is available in all employee campus parking lots for $3.25/day.
+For employees who have not used this option, the Pay-by-Day parking permit uses the ParkMobile app and is available in all employee campus parking lots through the existing employee waitlist system.
+Employees parking with the pay-by-day permit will pay $3.35/day ($3.00 for parking and a $0.35 ParkMobile transaction fee).

 Sign Up for a Long Term Parking Permit